ucberkeley/ph290-spark-2015-spring/spark.md

 ./spark-ec2 -k ${SSH_KEY_NAME} -i ~/.ssh/${SSH_KEY_FILENAME} --region=${REGION} -s ${CLUSTER_SIZE} -v ${SPARK_VERSION} launch sparkvm-${YOUR_NAME}
 ```

-You'll need to wait for a few minutes (in particular at least the number of seconds indicated above in the WAIT_TIME variable).
+You'll need to wait for a few minutes.
 Look carefully for error messages as sometimes the startup of the nodes and installation of the Spark software does not go smoothly.
 If all goes well, the end of the messages printed to the screen should look like this:

 ```
 Setting up security groups...
+Setting up security groups...
-Searching for existing cluster sparkvm-${YOUR_NAME}...
+Creating security group sparkvm-paciorek-master Creating security group sparkvm-paciorek-slaves Searching for existing cluster sparkvm-paciorek...
 Spark AMI: ami-9a6e0daa
 Launching instances...
-Launched 12 slaves in us-west-2a, regid = r-af7e0ca4
+Launched 6 slaves in us-west-2c, regid = r-fad6cef5
-Launched master in us-west-2a, regid = r-ac7e0ca7
+Launched master in us-west-2c, regid = r-64d7cf6b
+Waiting for AWS to propagate instance metadata...
-Waiting for instances to start up...
+Waiting for cluster to enter 'ssh-ready' state.........
-Waiting 300 more seconds...

 [thousands of lines of information about software installation will scroll by ...]